 It’s more than mowing.

-In future issues, we’ll be sharing more about FNGLA Professional Development Certifications designed to measure the skills of practicing landscapes.
+In future issues, we’ll be sharing more about FNGLA Professional Development Certifications designed to measure the skills of practicing landscape maintenance technicians.
 Certification relies heavily on Green Industries Best Management Practices.